jsailo/notes/docs/docusaurus-tutorials/cloning-from-github.md

     Happy building awesome websites!
     ```
 5. Change to the docusaurus directory.

-5. Initialize git on the folder and add, commit, and push the files to your Github repository.
+6. Initialize git on the folder and add, commit, and push the files to your Github repository.

     ```bash
     git init
     git add
-    git commit -m "First commit"
+    git commit -m "Your commit message."
     git branch -M main
     git remote add origin git@github.com:<your_github_username>/notes.git
     git push